LTM's small farm is completely off the grid. Her family uses solar and alternative power sources for lighting, cooking, animal fencing, etc.

 The real cost of a Ferrari extends way beyond the impact on your bank account.

 You don't have to look far for photos and footage of Ferraris destroyed in dramatic accidents.
 Behind the wheel in every crash was a much-loved member of somebody's family.

 Is it possible to kiss your partner goodbye and not worry the moment they crank up the engine in such a high-powered machine?

-But in our home we have a family tradition of having a little prang within days of getting any new car.
+But in our home, we have a family tradition of having a little prang (that's Aussie slang for a crash!) within days of getting any new car.
 It generally involves not correctly estimating its height or width when passing the lowest branches on a tree or reversing into a tractor attachment left in an unlikely spot and forgotten in the excitement of taking the new vehicle for a spin.

 The Ultimate Embarrassment!